tinaarezoomanian/tinaarezoomanian/README.md

 🔍 I’m interested in software engineering

-📘 I’m a junior at Cal Poly Pomona majoring in Computer Science.
+📘 I’m a senior at Cal Poly Pomona majoring in Computer Science.

 📬 Contact: tinaarezoomanian@gmail.com